 During the design and development phase, Phillippe partnered with with one of the most respected aeronautical colleges – ENSICA, under the direction of Jean Poulain.
 This partnership enabled detailed professional studies to be made of structural elements and optimisation of flight performance.

 Initially the production was in France, where the first 200 kits were manufactured between 1993 and 1998.
 Following this, manufacture of the main structure was subcontracted to Aeros in Kiev – Ukraine.
 At the same time the design was reviewed and updated with several improvements.
 Aeros is a well respected company primarily known for their Hang glider production, where they are class leaders with several world championship wins to their credit.
 Formed during the decline of the Former Soviet Union, most of the staff are highly trained aviation engineers, formerly working in the Antonov aircraft factory in Kiev.

-Since then over a further 1300 Skyranger series aircraft have been produced, bring total production to over 1500.
+Since then over a further 1350 Skyranger series aircraft have been produced, and 350 Nynja’s (at mid 2022) bring total production to over 1800.
 The Skyranger proving extremely popular in Europe, USA, South America, Australia, and many other parts of the globe.

 The UK connection is provided by Flylight Airsports Ltd, who recognised the potential market for the Skyranger in the UK.
 In partnership with BestOff, Flylight put the Skyranger through the tough UK certification system, and several changes and improvements were incorporated during the process.
 The first kits were delivered to UK customers in 2003.
 The Skyranger was extremely well received in the UK, rapidly becoming a best seller, and now has the prestige of being the most numerous fixedwing microlight type on the UK register.